-That way, you will have a much better chance of keying in on a life insurance carrier that is more apt to work with those who have certain types of health issues such as Cerebral Thrombosis .
-Doing so can also help to save you a great deal of time throughout the insurance application process.
+That way, you will have a much better chance of keying in on a life insurance carrier that is more flexible with health conditions such as Cerebral Thrombosis.

 How Cerebral Thrombosis Can Have an Effect on Your Life Insurance Application